Social credit is no longer science fiction – but we were warned

 You may well have landed on this page through a ‘like’ or a ‘share’ on social media.
 Hopefully the feedback is positive – thumbs up, smiley faces, hearts.
-And as advertisers crunch numbers on your feedback, they can start to understand what my ‘social credit’ is.
+But what if it’s not?
+Dr Niels Wouters explores both sides of ‘social credit’ systems.

 The concept of social credit is brought to life in Cory Doctorow’s 2003 best-selling (and freely downloadable) novel Down and Out in the Magic Kingdom.
 Doctorow introduces the concept of Whuffies, the social currency that has entirely replaced money in the Bitchun Society.
 Ridiculous?
 Today, this is becoming reality.